-Our foot care services are provided by professional and caring nurses who have received their basic and advanced certifications in foot care.
+Our foot care services are provided by professional and caring nurses who have received their basic and advanced foot care certifications.
 Our services are provided at clients' homes, assisted living facilities, and nursing homes.

 On our first visit we will conduct a professional assessment of your current foot health.
 Each time our nurses visit we will assess your overall foot health and address any concerns from our last visit.
 We take great care in providing a comfortable experience.

 If you have diabetes, you are at increased risk of foot problems and amputation.
-Therefore, it is very important that you check your feet on the top, bottom, sides, between the toes, toenails at least once a day.
+Therefore, it is very important that you check your feet on the top, bottom, sides, between the toes, toenails on a daily basis.

 Things you should look for:

 Many people have experienced the pain of an ingrown toenail.
 It occurs when the corner or side of a toenail grows into the soft flesh of the toe, most often the big toe.
-Ingrown toenails can cause pain, swelling, redness and sometimes infection.
+Ingrown toenails can cause discomfort, swelling, redness and sometimes infection.

 Toenail fungus usually starts as a white or yellow spot just under the edge of the toenail.
 As it spreads, it may cause the nail to become discolored, thicken and develop coarse edges.
 The toenail fungus can be difficult to treat, persist indefinitely and return after it has been cured.
 While it is not normally dangerous, it can be painful, cause unsightly nails and lead to foot problems such as ingrown toenails for people with diabetes or other conditions that affect blood flow.